nextdoc/sketch/README.md

-# Sketch: Network Modelling
+# Network Modelling

+Clojure software architects often say that we add schemas "at the boundaries"

+Sketch allows you to model and test the entire system with those boundaries, before building and deploying any components.

 ## Why

 - network systems are hard to reason about before built
 - can't test distributed assertions until built
-- hard to uncover design bugs like race conditions
+- hard to uncover design bugs like race conditions, cache invalidation, etc
-- systems grow in complexity quickly
+- distributed systems grow in complexity quickly
 - hard to think about high level system
-- initial naming is easy but also easy to evolve without a naming standard
+- initial naming is easy but also easy to diverge from initial naming standard
 - hard to communicate designs before built

 ## How